Carnivore Diet: Possible Benefits, Problems and How to Do It Right

 Research, including a 2010 review published in Pharmacognosy Reviews, has found that antioxidants may reduce cellular damage due to oxidative stress and decrease the risk of associated disease (25).
 The same review has linked oxidative stress to immune health problems, respiratory issues, arthritis, stroke, heart disease, cancer, and other inflammatory issues.

-Important antioxidants include vitamin A, C, and E, beta-carotene, lutein, lycopene, selenium, manganese, and zeaxanthin.
+Important antioxidants include vitamins A, C, and E, beta-carotene, lutein, lycopene, selenium, manganese, and zeaxanthin.
 Some antioxidants can be found in animal-based foods.
 For example, eggs and liver are good sources of vitamin A and you can find selenium in eggs and cheese.
 Other antioxidants are only or mainly found in plants.
 Flavonoids, flavonols, and polyphenols are antioxidants that come from plant-based foods.
 Berries, citrus, and bell peppers are great sources of vitamin C.

-Leafy greens, nuts, and seeds, are rich in vitamin A. Carrots, peas, and other colorful veggies are high in beta-carotene.
+Leafy greens, nuts, and seeds are rich in vitamin A. Carrots, peas, and other colorful veggies are high in beta-carotene.
 Leafy greens, oranges, and papaya are good sources of lutein.
 Tomatoes, watermelon, and other red or pink veggies and fruits are rich in lycopene.
 Brazil nuts are the most convenient source of selenium.

 Goji berries, cacao, pomegranates, and green tea are some other powerful antioxidant sources.
 Eating a carnivore diet without any plant-based foods can increase the risk of not getting enough antioxidants and developing health issues linked to oxidative stress.